goatastronaut0212/goatastronaut0212/README.md

 ## Things I want to do

+- Deploy my own blog
 - Rewrite gtk C code to Go in ibus-bamboo
 - Add debug mode with logging in ibus-bamboo
 - Submit ibus-bamboo package to Fedora
+- Submit ibus-bamboo package to Gentoo
+- Submit ibus-bamboo package to Guix
 - Port LarkSuite to Nixpkgs
-- Deploy my own blog
 - Become a great software engineer